nagyrobi/esp32evse-esphome/README.md

 - Adjust number ranges to match the electrical limits of your installation.
 - Remove sections you do not need to reduce resource usage on the device.

-### Using generic AT subscriptions from YAML
+## Auto-updating entities

+ESP32-EVSE allows is able to periodically push values without soliciting first.

-The component now exposes dedicated automation actions that wrap the `AT+SUB` and `AT+UNSUB` commands.
-They let you enable high-frequency updates without having to remember the raw AT command names.
-Check out the [AT Commands documentation](https://github.com/dzurikmiroslav/esp32-evse/wiki/AT-commands) for details.
+The component exposes dedicated automation actions that wrap the `AT+SUB` and `AT+UNSUB` commands.
+Check out the
+[AT Commands documentation](https://github.com/dzurikmiroslav/esp32-evse/wiki/AT-commands)
+for details.

+Note Only works with read commands (not write, test or execute).
+When you multiple time subscribe same command, will only update period.
+AT commands task run in 100ms delay loop, period with lower value has no effect.

-To subscribe the ``emeter_power`` sensor to push updates every second (use any valid [ESPHome time](https://esphome.io/guides/configuration-types/#config-time) expression or a raw millisecond count):
+To subscribe the ``emeter_power`` sensor to push updates every second (use any valid [ESPHome time](https://esphome.io/guides/configuration-types/#config-time) bigger than 100ms):

 ```yaml
     on_press: